Appeals & Post-Conviction Proceedings

 Post-conviction relief may also be available outside those deadlines, based on newly-discovered evidence.
 However, the evidence must be such that it could have led to an acquittal at trial (or a rejection of a guilty plea), and it must have been unavailable at the time of trial through the use of due diligence.
 Once the client learns of the possible existence of such evidence, the time limits set forth immediately apply.

 A post-conviction action is essentially a trial in itself.
-To identify the errors of prior counsel, the new attorney has to review the trial record, including transcripts, motions, and exhibits; locate and interview potentially favorable witnesses who were available but not called at trial; do relevant legal research, and so on.
+To identify the errors of prior counsel, the new attorney has to review the entire trial record, including transcripts, motions, and exhibits; locate and interview potentially favorable witnesses who were available but not called at trial; do relevant legal research, and so on.
 He or she then files the appropriate motion; the government files its response; and the case proceeds before the original trial judge, or a designated successor.
 If the trial court determines, based on review of the pleadings, that further inquiry is required, the court may set the matter for an evidentiary hearing.
 (If the record shows beyond question that the client is not entitled to relief, the petition may be dismissed.)

 The evidentiary hearing is conducted by a judge, without a jury.
-As in a jury trial, witnesses are called and cross-examined; documents and other items may be introduced into evidence; and counsel is entitled to make opening statements and closing arguments.
+As in a trial, witnesses testify and are cross-examined; documents and other items may be introduced into evidence; and counsel is entitled to make opening statements and closing arguments.
 If the judge grants the client’s motion, the conviction and/or sentence are vacated, or thrown out, and a new trial or other appropriate relief is ordered.
 If the judge denies the motion, the client has a right to a direct appeal of the ruling.
 Depending on the issues raised, the motion may be granted or denied in whole or in part, and the case may be sent back for a new trial, or some other appropriate relief.

 One must remember that, in non-capital cases, a post-conviction client does not have the right to court-appointed counsel.
 Also, as you have seen, the law imposes strict deadlines for filing and arguing these motions; if they are missed, the chance for relief could be forever lost.
 Thus, if a client may have received ineffective assistance of counsel, either in a plea bargain or at trial, he or she, or a loved one, should reach out to an experienced attorney right away.
 The Tony Moss Firm is ready and able to assist you.
 Contact him at Tony@TonyMossLaw.com, or at 877.547.9407.